 96 Cornell Law Review 1075-1130 (2011)

 Bellin, Jeffrey and Semitsu, Junichi P., "Widening Batson's Net to Ensnare More Than the Unapologetically Bigoted or Painfully Unimaginative Attorney" (2011).
 Faculty Publications.
-Paper 1247.
+1247.